xyproto/gendesk/README.md

 Desktop File Generator
 ======================

-Generates .desktop files and downloads .png icons from commandline arguments, or by specifiying a PKGBUILD file.
+Generates .desktop files and downloads .png icons based on commandline arguments.
+It's also possible to specify a PKGBUILD file and use the contents as a basis.

 See gendesk --help for more info.